-Aquila is available in the Gallery section on the Oculus Store from the 25th January.
-It'll be US$4.99, and equivalent amounts in other currencies.
+Aquila is now in the Gallery section on the Oculus Store as from the 25th January.
+It is US$4.99, and equivalent amounts in other currencies.

 I have been writing a soaring bird flight simulator for the Oculus Rift, where you embody one of three species of eagle in three different terrains.
 You have full control of the bird in all axis using either Oculus Touch, headset steering, or an Xbox360/One controller.
 For headset steering, no controller is required, you just need the Oculus Remote, keyboard or gamepad to select menu options.
 More details in the demo release notes.
 Please note the downloadable demo has the Scotland terrain only, a 10 minute flight time limit, but all three birds.